chovanecm/sacredboard/README.md

 ## Contributing

-Contributions to Sacred are welcomed (see issues for inspiration).
+Contributions to Sacred are welcome (see issues for inspiration).
 The project tries to follow the git-flow workflow.
 Therefore, contributions of new features should be developed against the `develop` branch.
 Thank you!